alex11818/vehicle_traffic_in_Norway/README.md

 # vehicle_traffic_in_Norway
-A study of vehicle traffic in Norway based on data obtained via an API of The Norwegian Public Roads Administration
+A study of vehicle traffic in Norway based on data obtained via API of The Norwegian Public Roads Administration

 Files and folders: